Ozri 2017 abstracts

 In this fast-paced session you’ll learn about some of the most exciting new features of ArcGIS Pro, from compelling 3D visualisation, imagery, animation through to advanced business intelligence tools.
 Gain insights from the perspectives of two industry experts – one a long-term GIS user and the other a new business analyst – as they share how you can use Pro to deliver powerful insights, regardless of your experience or area of expertise.

 Sari Ladin, City of Los Angeles

 GeoHub is an innovative, world-famous Open Data platform that connects Los Angeles’ residents – and users around the globe – with instant access to LA’s extensive troves of spatial data.
 Driven by the latest Web GIS technology, GeoHub is California’s first platform to serve as a single entry point for all city departments using geospatial data.
-The entire City of Los Angeles now use the platform to collaborate, forming groups to solve cross-departmental challenges and leveraging storytelling features to share insights with the broader community so users can find and interact with content most relevant to them.
+The entire City of LA now uses the platform to collaborate, forming groups to solve cross-departmental challenges and leveraging storytelling features to share insights with the broader community so users can find and interact with content most relevant to them.
 Join the City of Los Angeles’ Sari Ladin as she shares the story behind the solution which has been celebrated as a world-first government best practice and has inspired the Open Data practices of cities and departments around the world.

 Matthew Piper and Thorsten Hohenstrater, Ergon Energy